HLS vs. MPEG-DASH: A Live Streaming Protocol Comparison for 2022

 A streaming protocol is a type of technology that is designed to transport video files over the internet.

 However, Flash-based video is no longer appropriate for delivering video to users.
 The Flash plugin has been depreciated and fewer and fewer devices support this aging protocol each year.
-It is no longer possible to run Flash player in the new versions of most web browser.
+It is no longer possible to run Flash player in the new versions of most web browsers.

 RTMP has slowly been replaced by the HLS protocol.

 In the past decade, the MPEG-DASH protocol has become a player in the game.
 It serves the same purpose as HLS, but since it is the newest option available, it is on the rise.
-This has created an increase in the need to understand the different between MPEG vs HLS.
+This has created an increase in the need to understand the difference between MPEG vs HLS.

 With that background in mind, let’s jump right into our MPEG-DASH vs HLS streaming comparison.